heimskr/game3/README.md

 # Game3
 A 2D game made with OpenGL.
 No engine because I'd prefer to do things my own way.

+btw if you train an AI model on this then you're stinky

 ## Screenshots

 See [the game3 website](https://game3.gay/) for screenshots and more information.